 Monoprice USB-C to USB-A Cable

 You probably have a lot of accessories that rely on good, old-fashioned USB Type-A, and it will be some time before you manage to replace them all.
-Until that time, this 3-foot, USB Type-C to USB-A cable will keep your gadgets, old and new, connected to one another.
+Until that time, this 1,5-foot, USB Type-C to USB-A cable will keep your gadgets, old and new, connected to one another.
 Need something longer?
 There are also 3-foot and 6-foot options.

 Plugable USB-C Triple Display Dock